adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/3-failover-app.md

 ### Create a ClusterDomainUpdate object

- In a YAML, you will specify an object called a ClusterDomainUpdate and you will designate the cluster domain of the source cluster as inactive.
+Let's create a new file named ` clusterdomainupdate.yaml` that specifies an object called `ClusterDomainUpdate` and designates the cluster domain of the source cluster as inactive:

  ```bash
 apiVersion: stork.libopenstorage.org/v1alpha1